Factual Prediction

 Model assumptions

-Report and check all model-specific assumptions where model-based approaches are used (e.g. linearity, distributional assumptions in multilevel models).
+Report and check all model-specific assumptions (e.g. linearity, proportional hazards for survival models).

 U7: Use appropriate language

-Describe and interpret aims, methods, and results in terms of target occurrence measures and how these vary between pre-specified strata, avoiding associational, predictive, risk factor, or causal language.
+Describe and interpret aims, methods, and results in terms of predicted outcomes and model performance, avoiding associational, risk factor, or causal language.

 Examples: